-Hearing from your peers during group therapy sessions can help you challenge your own negative beliefs, and can also help to validate what you may be feeling and experiencing throughout your addiction and recovery journey.
-Addiction can be an extremely isolating disease, and to be able to share the experience in a positive and supportive environment with people who understand you is an invaluable asset to have.
+Hearing from your peers during group therapy sessions can help you challenge your own negative beliefs, and can help to validate what you may be feeling.
+Addiction can be an extremely isolating disease, and to be able to share the experience in a positive and supportive environment with people who understand you is invaluable.

 Group therapy is a powerful vehicle that is used in many addiction treatment facilities today.
 There are numerous benefits of group therapy.